track-asia/trackasia-native/docs/mdbook/src/android/annotation-guide.md

 This guide will show you how to add Markers in the map.

 `Annotation` is an overlay on top of a Map.
-In package `org.maplibre.android.annotations`, it has the following subclasses:
+In package `org.trackasia.android.annotations`, it has the following subclasses:
 1. [Marker]
 2. [Polyline]
 3. [Polygon]